 - Delaware: In June 2013, Governor Jack Markell signed H.B.175, a bill implementing recommendations put forward by a study group charged, among other things, with reviewing workplace safety, return-to-work data and recent workers compensation rate increases, which some lawmakers believe threaten economic growth, particularly for small businesses and the construction industry.
 Key provisions of the law include more closely monitoring a company’s workplace records, requiring insurers to make more information available about modified duty jobs and work place safety inspection procedures and providing opportunities for employers to participate in workers compensation rate making discussions.

-- Oklahoma: SB 1062, a measure that totally revamps the state’s workers compensation system, changing it from a system run by the courts to one that would be administered by three commissioners appointed by the governor for six-year staggered terms, was passed by the legislature in April.
+- Oklahoma: The transition put in motion by the passage of SB 1062 in 2013 is continuing.
+The measure totally revamps the state’s workers compensation system, changing it from a system run by the courts to one that is administered by three commissioners appointed by the governor for six-year staggered terms.
+In July 2014 the two systems began operating as stand-alone agencies.
 The commissioners will appoint administrative law judges to hear disputed cases.
+New claims will be processed by the Commission and the old court-based system will be phased out by 2020 as old claims are settled.

-- The legislation will also allow employers that meet certain requirements to opt out of the state’s workers compensation system and, instead, develop an alternative benefit plan.
+- The legislation also allows employers that meet certain requirements to opt out of the state’s workers compensation system and, instead, develop an alternative benefit plan.
 That plan will have to comply with ERISA, the Employee Retirement Income Security Act of 1974, the federal law that sets minimum standards for most pension, welfare and health plans offered by private industry.
 The bill will also cut payments to injured workers who receive certain types of benefits and reduce the need for attorneys to represent injured workers.
-Savings could be as high as $125 million, according to NCCI.
+Savings could be as high as 14.6 percent, beginning in early 2014, according to NCCI.

 - The legislation will make ERISA-compliant plans the exclusive remedy for opt-out companies, preventing workers from suing their employers in state court.
 The exclusive remedy is at the heart of the workers compensation social compact, see the introduction to this report.
 In Texas, the only state to allow employers to opt out of the workers compensation system, nonsubscribers, employers that elect not to participate, are fully liable under the tort system for workplace accidents and can be sued for negligence.

-- Oklahoma’s current workers compensation system has one of the highest costs in the region.
+- Oklahoma’s old workers compensation system was one of the most costly in the region.
 Insurance Commissioner John Doak has said that the high costs have been pushing employers to think about relocating.
-According to the NCCI, injured workers in Oklahoma are more likely to file claims than in surrounding states, particularly claims for permanent partial disability.
-The total cost of those claims is as much as five times higher than in neighboring states.
-In addition, injured workers in Oklahoma are off work longer.
+According to the NCCI, injured workers in Oklahoma were more likely to file claims than in surrounding states, particularly claims for permanent partial disability.
+The total cost of those claims was as much as five times higher than in neighboring states.
+In addition, injured workers in Oklahoma were off work longer.
 The high costs are attributed by some legislators to the adversarial nature of the system, which provides lawyers with incentives to drive a workers disability rating higher to increase lost income benefits.
-Oklahoma’s level of attorney involvement is 50 percent higher than the national average.
+Oklahoma’s level of attorney involvement was 50 percent higher than the national average.

-- Tennessee: Tennessee is also reforming its workers compensation system.
-Gov. Bill Haslam has signed sweeping legislation that will transfer all oversight functions from the courts to a single independent state agency.
-The measure also creates an ombudsman to hear complaints, tightens the definition of a work-related injury and sets up medical treatment guidelines.
-Many insurers are supporting a switch to a purely administrative system because of the variances in judges’ decisions and expertise.
+- Tennessee: Tennessee also reformed its workers compensation system.
+In April 2013, Gov. Bill Haslam has signed sweeping legislation that transfers all oversight functions from the courts to a single independent state agency.
+The measure also created an ombudsman to hear complaints, tightened the definition of a work-related injury and sets up medical treatment guidelines.
+Many insurers supported the switch to a purely administrative system because of the variances in judges’ decisions and expertise.
 The new law is also expected to improve overall efficiency, providing benefits faster and returning workers to gainful employment sooner.
 Tennessee considered an opt-out provision but ultimately decided against it.

 - Texas: Major reforms were enacted in 2005 that transferred responsibility for workers compensation from a commission to the Texas Insurance Department, improved access to healthcare and advice for injured workers, promoted return-to-work programs, created medical treatment guidelines and raised injured workers’ benefits.